-In related work, Shafir and Tversky (1992) explore nonconsequential reasoning, reasoning about what to do that at least appears to either not produce estimates of the consequences of an action or which ignores the consequences of that action.
+In related work, Shafir and Tversky (1992) explore what they call "nonconsequential" reasoning, reasoning about what to do that at least appears to either not produce estimates of the consequences of an action or which ignores the consequences of that action.
 This class of decisions violate the Sure Thing Principle, which states that if X is preferred to Y under all states of the world, then X should still be preferred to Y even if the state of the world is unknown.
-For instance, there are many people who would prefer to pay for a vacation to Hawaii in the event that they pass an exam and in the event that they fail, but who would also prefer not to buy in the case where the outcome of the exam is unknown (Tversky & Shafir, 1992).
-They call this pattern of events "accept when win, accept when lose, reject when do not know" and refer to it as the "disjunction effect".
+For instance, there are many people who would prefer to pay for a vacation to Hawaii in the event that they pass an exam and in the event that they fail, but who would also prefer not to buy if they do not know how the exam has turned out (Tversky & Shafir, 1992).
+Shafir and Tversky call this pattern of events "accept when win, accept when lose, reject when do not know" and name it the "disjunction effect".
 In an experiment using the Prisoner's Dilemma, they observe more cooperation in one-shot games when uncertainty about the other player's move is highest: players cooperate more when they do not know the other player's move than either when they know it is Defect or when they know it is Cooperate.
 The authors introduce the idea of quasi-magical thinking as a possible explanation for the disjunction effect.
-The idea is reminiscent of the illusion of control (Langer, 1975; Stefan & David, 2013); however, that work focuses on repeated tasks that do not generally involve other minds as games do.
+The idea is reminiscent of the illusion of control (Langer, 1975; Stefan & David, 2013); however, that work focuses on repeated tasks that do not involve other minds as games do.
 Masel (2007) offers a formalization of quasi-magical thinking where players, upon observing additional information during the game, update their prior distributions in the usual fashion-one's own behavior being just another data point.
 Daley and Sadowski (2017) develop a similar model of magical thinking that applies to players' preferences over actions rather than outcomes.
-However, neither formalization incorporates the arrow of time within a single game.
+However, neither formalization incorporates the arrow of time within a single game, whereas moving conditional on the assumption that others will mirror your move reflects reasoning only about others' actions which are presently undetermined.